drscotthawley/flocoder/README.md

 ## Training

-The package includes several training scripts located in the `scripts/` directory:
+The package includes multiple training scripts located in main directory:

 ### Optional: Training a VQGAN
 You can use use the Stable Diffusion VAE to get started quickly.
 (It will auto-download).